doableware/djongo/docs/docs/get-started.md

 If you think djongo is useful, **please share it** with the world!
 Your endorsements and online reviews will help get more support for this project.

-The [roadmap](/djongo/roadmap/) document contains a list of features that must be implemented in future versions of Djongo.
 You can contribute to the source code or the documentation by creating a simple pull request!
 You may want to refer to the design documentation to get an idea on how [Django MongoDB connector](/djongo/django-mongodb-connector-design-document/) is implemented.

 Please contribute to the continued development and success of Djongo by [making a donation](/djongo/donate/).